 Peter maintains a very active presence within Old Bracknell holding regular resident surgeries, and has quickly established a reputation of being approachable and responsive.
 He values the role of a Councillor as a key link between the council and the community, providing representation and leadership.
 As a lifelong Conservative, this echoes his belief in sound public finances and spreading opportunity, enterprise and ownership across the community.

 T: 01344 412492

-Paul BidwellI have lived in the Bracknell ward of Priestwood for eight years, moving to Berkshire from Essex in 1996.
-A lifelong Labour supporter, I am also a trustee of a local elderly day centre and am especially interested in ensuring that the elderly of Bracknell have access to quality services that allow those over 65 to enjoy a safe and full life.
+Paul BidwellI have lived in Bracknell Town for over 20 years, spending eight years as a resident of Priestwood.
+A lifelong Labour supporter, I am also a Trustee of Age Concern, Priestwood Community Centre and an elderly day centre in Wokingham.
+I am especially interested in ensuring that the elderly of Bracknell have access to quality services that allow those over 65 to enjoy a safe and full life.

-I combine my support of Labour, Trusteeship with a full-time job delivering ICT services to Local Authorities across the UK and have worked in Europe and the USA.
-I am married with three children and combine my family with a passion for sport and the arts.
+I combine my support of Labour, Trusteeships with a full-time job delivering Project Management services within the Security Industry across the UK and have worked in Europe and the USA.
+I am married with three children and combine my family with a passion for sport, West Ham and the arts, old films especially.

 T: 01344 426056